-1. Policy 1.1 Aim Lambeth Council is committed to Safer Recruitment.
-Our aims for Safer Recruitment and selection are: To recruit the right people into the right jobs at the right time, in a fair, consistent, and costeffective manner.
-To promote and practice safe recruitment and selection, in line with the Council's Disclosure and Barring Service (DBS) policy and the Council'songoing commitment to the safeguarding of children and vulnerable adults.
-To achieve, through recruitment and succession planning, a workforce that reflects, at all levels and in all jobs, the diversity of the community and customers we serve.
-To ensure all recruitment and selection processes and decisions conform to legislative requirements and are undertaken in accordance with other related Council policies.
-To ensure that all partnership agencies and organisations adhere to Lambeth's comprehensive safer recruitment procedures.
-1.2 Scope This policy and procedure applies to all recruitment campaigns run by and on behalf of the Council.
-The appointment of agency workers and consultants is covered by arrangements with the Council's Managed Service Provider.
-1.3 Responsibilities Line Managers are responsible for ensuring that: they have the necessary funding for the post to which they wish to recruit. recruitment panel members understand the requirements of the post and panel members have attended recognised Recruitment & Selection training. the vacant post has an up-to-date job description and person specification. disabled persons who meet the essential shortlisting criteria are shortlisted in line with the accreditation standards for "Positive About Disabled People" (Two Tick Symbol). they do not involve themselves in the appointment of personal friends or relatives.
-(This would also apply to professional associates, where a conflict could arise).
-The Human Resources Division (HR) is responsible for: providing appropriate support and guidance throughout the recruitment process. ensuring that Executive appointments at Director level are made by the appropriate Council committee.
+- 1.1.1 Lambeth council is committed to Safer Recruitment.
+Our aims for Safer Recruitment and selection are: - To recruit the right people into the right jobs at the right time, in a fair, consistent, and cost- effective manner. - To promote and practice safe recruitment and selection, in line with the council's Disclosure and Barring Service (DBS) policy and the council's ongoing commitment to the safeguarding of children and vulnerable adults. - To achieve, through recruitment and succession planning, a workforce that reflects, at all levels and in all jobs, the diversity of the community and customers we serve. - To ensure all recruitment and selection processes and decisions conform to legislative requirements and are undertaken in accordance with other related council policies. - To ensure that all partnership agencies and organisations adhere to Lambeth's comprehensive safer recruitment procedures.

+1.2 Scope

+1.1.2 This policy and procedure applies to all recruitment campaigns run by and on behalf of the council.
+The appointment of agency workers and consultants is covered by arrangements with the council's Managed Service Provider.

+1.3 Responsibilities

+- 1.1.3 Line Managers are responsible for ensuring that: - they have the necessary funding for the post to which they wish to recruit. - recruitment panel members understand the requirements of the post and panel members have attended recognised Recruitment & Selection training. - recruitment panels reflect the diversity of the council workforce and, in particular, include at least one Black, Asian and Multi Ethnic' panel member/EDI representative - the vacant post has an up-to-date job description and person specification. - disabled persons who meet the essential shortlisting criteria are shortlisted in line with the accreditation standards for Disability Confident" - they do not involve themselves in the appointment of personal friends or relatives.
+(This would also apply to professional associates, where a conflict could arise). - they comply with this procedure and follow HR advice

+1.1.4 The Human Resources Division (HR) is responsible for:

+- providing appropriate support and guidance throughout the recruitment process. - ensuring that Executive appointments at Director level are made by the appropriate council committee. - monitoring the application and effectiveness of the procedure, reporting trends and non-compliance.